top of page

 DONATING = LOVING

 Every month, I spend hundreds of hours keeping the Yoga Shakti Blog going.
 Since 2005, it has remained free, ad-free and alive thanks to patronage from readers.
 I have no staff, no interns, not even an assistant — it is a thoroughly one-woman labor of love that is also my life and my livelihood.
-If this labor makes your own life more livable in any way, please consider aiding its sustenance with a one-time or loyal donation.
+If this labour makes your own life more liveable in any way, please consider aiding its sustenance with a donation in any amount — between a cup of tea or a lunch.
 Your support makes all the difference.

 £